 UK Grocery Costs: What a Weekly Shop Actually Costs

 A typical weekly grocery shop for one person in the UK costs between £35 and £80 in 2026, depending on which supermarket you use — from budget chains like Aldi and Lidl to premium retailers like Waitrose and M&S. Where you shop, what proportion of your basket is own-label versus branded, and whether you live in London or the North East together determine which end of that range you land on.
-This article is part of our wider cost of living in the UK cluster.
+For the wider context of how groceries fit into total UK living costs, our cost of living in the UK hub covers rent, salaries, bills and council tax alongside food spending.

-The data underpinning this guide comes from the Office for National Statistics (ONS) Family Spending survey, the Defra Family Food bulletin for the financial year ending March 2024, Kantar Worldpanel grocery market share data, and Which?'s monthly supermarket basket comparison.
-We lead with those sources because they are the only ones that track thousands of real transactions over long periods — anecdotal figures and forum estimates are useful for flavour, not for budgeting.
+The data in this guide comes from the Office for National Statistics Family Spending survey, the Defra Family Food bulletin for the financial year ending March 2024, Kantar Worldpanel grocery market share data, and Which?’s monthly supermarket basket comparison.
+These are the only sources that track thousands of real transactions over extended periods — anecdotal estimates from forums are useful for flavour, not for budgeting.

-UK grocery retail is dominated by eight large chains, plus a growing online-only specialist, Ocado.
-They fall into three broad tiers by price point and positioning.
+UK grocery retail is dominated by eight large chains, plus the online specialist Ocado.
+They fall into three broad tiers by price and positioning, and knowing which tier you’re shopping in is more important than any other single decision you make about your food budget.

-Discounters — Aldi and Lidl — focus on own-label ranges and a limited selection of branded staples.
-Their stores are typically smaller, less frequently refreshed, and more tightly stocked than the large chains.
-They consistently win Which?'s monthly basket comparison for a 95-item essentials shop.
-According to Kantar, Lidl claimed a record festive market share of 7.8% in the 12 weeks to 28 December 2025, while Aldi held around 10.4% in the most recent published market share figures.
+Discounters — Aldi and Lidl focus on own-label ranges and a limited selection of branded staples.
+Their stores are smaller and more tightly stocked than the large chains.
+They consistently win Which?’s monthly basket comparison.
+Aldi held around 10.4% of the UK grocery market in the most recent published figures; Lidl claimed a record festive share of 7.8% in the 12 weeks to December 2025, per Kantar Worldpanel.

-Mid-range supermarkets — Tesco, Sainsbury's, Asda, and Morrisons — carry both own-label and branded ranges across tiers from value (Tesco Grower's Harvest, Sainsbury's Stamford Street) to premium (Tesco Finest, Sainsbury's Taste the Difference).
-Tesco holds the dominant market share position at 28.7% as of December 2025 — its highest share since March 2015 — while Sainsbury's sits at 16.3% for the same period.
+Mid-range supermarkets — Tesco, Sainsbury’s, Asda and Morrisons carry both own-label and branded ranges across value and premium tiers.
+Tesco holds the dominant market position at 28.7% as of December 2025 — its highest share since March 2015 — while Sainsbury’s sits at 16.3% for the same period.

-Premium retailers — Waitrose and Marks & Spencer Food — carry heavily curated ranges with a substantially higher proportion of premium own-label and finished meal products.
-Waitrose consistently sits at the top of Which?'s basket price tables.
-M&S is not directly comparable on basket pricing because its sales mix includes a large non-food component, but its grocery sales grew 10.4% in the run-up to Christmas 2024 as shoppers cross-shopped for festive premium products.
+Premium retailers — Waitrose and Marks & Spencer Food carry curated ranges at substantially higher price points.
+Waitrose consistently sits at the top of Which?’s basket price tables.
+M&S grocery sales grew 10.4% in the run-up to Christmas 2024.

-If you live in London or a city centre where large-format Tesco or Sainsbury's stores are harder to reach, small-format "Express", "Local", or "Metro" stores carry the same branding but significantly higher prices on many items.
-Where possible, a larger weekly shop at a big-format store tends to work out better value than repeated smaller shops at convenience formats.
+If you live in central London or a city centre where large-format supermarkets are harder to reach, “Express”, “Local” or “Metro” format stores carry the same branding but significantly higher prices on many items — typically 10 to 30% more than the equivalent large-format store.
+Where possible, a weekly big-format shop beats daily convenience visits on cost, even accounting for an extra journey.

-Which?'s monthly price analysis tracks a standardised basket of branded and own-label groceries across the eight largest UK supermarkets.
-For March 2026, the figures tell a clear story on the essentials basket.
+Which?’s monthly price analysis tracks a standardised basket of branded and own-label groceries across the eight largest UK supermarkets.
+For March 2026, the figures tell a clear story.

 | Supermarket | 95-item basket | vs Aldi |